MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Management/New-ItemProperty.md

 ```

 ### -Include

+Specifies items that this cmdlet includes.
-The value of this parameter qualifies the Path parameter.
+The value of this parameter qualifies the `Path` parameter.
-Enter a path element or pattern, such as "*.txt".
+Enter a path element or pattern, such as `*.txt`.
-Wildcards are permitted.
+Wildcard characters are permitted.

 ```yaml
 Type: String[]